BlockchainCommons/Learning-FROST-from-the-Command-Line/02_4_Checking_FROST_Signature.md

 We hope to have better command-line solutions here as the FROST ecosystem matures.

-## Validating on the Web
+## Verifying on the Web

 Currently, [cyphr.me](https://cyphr.me/ed25519_tool/ed.html) offers
-the best option for validating the signature you made with the ZF FROST Tools.
-It's a web site that can be used to safely validate ed25519-signed messages with public keys.
+the best option for verifying the signature you made with the ZF FROST Tools.
+It's a web site that can be used to safely verify ed25519-signed messages with public keys.

 ![](images/web-ed25519-validation.jpg)